jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/currentof.md

     // Keep a reference to the eligible funding cycle.
     JBFundingCycle memory _fundingCycle;
     ```
 4. If there's a candidate funding cycle configuration, check to see if it is approved.
-If so, return the funding cycle as the `currentOf` the project.
+If so, return the funding cycle as the current funding cycle of the project.
 Otherwise, get a reference to the funding cycle that the candidate is based on.
 A current funding cycle will be one derived from this reference.

     ```solidity
     // If a standby funding cycle exists...